mP1/walkingkooka/README.md

 - Many factory methods are available for the various implementations.
 - Factory methods are available that provide a Concurrent implementations in a JRE but a regular when translated to javascript, which is single threaded anyway.

+## [*.comparator]

+- NullAwareAfterComparator - wraps another comparator, so nulls sort *AFTER* non null sorted values.
+- NullAwareBeforeComparator - wraps another comparator, so nulls sort *BEFORE* non null sorted values.
+- Many other Comparators that sort only a component of a java.time value such as the day of month belonging to a `java.time.LocalDate`.

 ## [*.predicate](https://github.com/mP1/walkingkooka/blob/master/src/main/java/walkingkooka/predicate)